 Human beings are not like tigers, or housecats for that matter, whose eyes are superbly well adapted to seeing in the dark.
 One reason is that cats have more rods than cones in their retinas, unlike humans, making kitty night and motion vision superior.
 (Rods are the receptors that the eye uses for nighttime viewing and sudden movement.
 Cones are used during the daytime and process color information.)

-You may have already learned through the Rebuild Your Vision Program that focusing up close is not natural to your eyes.
+Focusing up close is not natural to your eyes.
 As the human eye was not developed to spend all day focusing on computers, books, television, etc., doing so causes near-point stress, which contributes to the weakening of your vision.

 Similarly, human vision is naturally poorer at night, when our hunter-gatherer ancestors were, presumably, sleeping (and perhaps guarding against tiger attacks).
 This is why the military developed night-vision goggles and scopes for soldiers.
 That said, if you are having great difficulty seeing in the dark, you are most likely experiencing night blindness.

 One of the most common causes of night blindness is deterioration due to age.
 In the natural aging process, the eye lens becomes less clear and grows cloudy over time, making it difficult to see in dim light.

 Another general cause is uncorrected myopia, or nearsightedness.
 Even with vision correction, nearsighted people may find their nearsightedness is exacerbated when their pupils dilate at night.